-When a project hits a snag or worse, the best thing to do is communicate that bad news promptly.
+When a project hits a snag, the best thing to do is communicate that bad news promptly.
 Jennifer Bridges, PMP, helps you deliver bad news in the best way.

 Here’s a screenshot of the whiteboard for your reference.